ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-standing-up-a-secure-aws-rds-and-beanstalk-with-pulumi.md

 Duration: 10s
 ```

-Having executed command successfully, Pulumi returns output; in this case, it returns `my-bucket-123-0fe575c`.
+Having executed command successfully, Pulumi produces some output.
+In this case it returns `my-bucket-123-0fe575c`.
 If you notice there is an extra 7 character added to the original name that we gave to the bucket.
 The reason is that Pulumi can create multiple sets of stacks on the same account/region.
 If it does not add the postfix to the name, it would be impossible to create the two resources with the same name.

 Alright, so that was quite a simple example with Pulumi.
 This example is what I call the equivalent hello world in Pulumi.
 Now let's get into a more real-world scenario.
 In the next section, we want to create a web application backed by a secured database.